 You will be asked about your child’s symptoms and health history.
 Other people in the family may also be questioned.
 Physical and mental health exams may be done.
 This is often enough to make the diagnosis.

 Treatment is needed right away.
 A child may be treated in a hospital.
 This is mainly true if they are at high risk or have tried to take their own life.

 Single, family, or group therapy will be used to help handle suicidal thoughts.

 The goals of care are:

-To help lower your child's chances of suicidal ideation:
+To lower a child's risk of suicidal ideation:

 American Psychiatric Association

 Mental Health America

 Canadian Mental Health Association